lorantszabo98/Camera-capturing-basics-with-OpenCV-and-Streamlit/README.md

 # Camera-capturing-basics-with-OpenCV-and-Streamlit

-This Streamlit app is designed for capturing webcam feed, detecting faces, and collecting gender and age information from users.
-It combines face detection with gender and age classification using pre-trained models.
+This Streamlit application contains demos of various image processing tasks.

+It can be used for webcam capture, face detection, gender and age classification, eye detection, blink and yawn detection.
+In all cases the program uses pre-trained models.

+# Requirements
+- Python
+- Streamlit
+- OpenCV
+- dlib
+- imutils
+- numpy
+- pandas

+# Instructions
+Running:
+  - Execute 'streamlit run your_app_filename\Home.py' in the terminal.
+  - Access the app in your browser at http://localhost:8501.

 # Features
 - Webcam Capture: Users can start their webcam to enable face detection and information collection.